Carribean red snapper, Mexican snapper

-The main sources of red snapper are the U.S. South Atlantic and Gulf of Mexico (both U.S. and Mexico).
+The main source of red snapper is the Gulf of Mexico (both U.S. and Mexico).
 Red snapper from the U.S. is almost always sold with the skin-on.
 When buying whole red snapper, look for deep red fins, pinkish-silver bellies, and red gills that look healthy.
 When buying fillets, choose skin-on as skin-off fillets might not be genuine red snapper.
 The white flesh of a red snapper should be moist and reflective, free of gaping and drying.
 When used for sushi, red snapper is known as tai although several other species are also marketed as tai.
-Beware of mislabeling: Red snapper sold on the West Coast may actually be rockfish, which has a very different texture and flavor.
+Beware of mislabeling: red snapper sold on the U.S. West Coast ("Pacific red snapper") may actually be rockfish, which has a very different texture and flavor.

 Red snapper grow up to 40 inches in length and 50 pounds.
 Females are able to reproduce as early as two years old, with spawning season lasting from May to October.
 Red snapper live a long life – up to 57 years old reported in the Gulf of Mexico, and 51 years old reported in the South Atlantic.
 Populations found in deeper waters tend to be redder than those in shallower waters.

 Red snapper are nocturnal predators, feeding on fish, crab, worms, shrimp, octopus or squid, and some plankton.
 Their enlarged canine teeth are a definitive characteristic, which led to the name “snapper.”
 They are prey to marine mammals, turtles, and larger carnivorous fish such as: jacks, grouper, sharks, barracudas, and morays.